Linear viscoelastic rheological FrBD models: Abstract

 \section{Abstract}

-In \cite{FrBD}, a new modeling paradigm for developing rate-and-state-dependent, control-oriented friction models was introduced.
-The framework, termed \emph{Friction with Bristle Dynamics} (FrBD), combines nonlinear analytical expressions for the friction coefficient with constitutive equations for bristle-like elements.
+Recently, a new modeling paradigm, termed \emph{Friction with Bristle Dynamics} (FrBD), has been introduced for developing rate-and-state-dependent, control-oriented friction models.
+The framework combines nonlinear analytical expressions for the friction coefficient with constitutive equations for bristle-like elements.
 Within the FrBD framework, this letter introduces two novel formulations based on the two most general linear viscoelastic models for solids: the Generalized Maxwell (GM) and Generalized Kelvin-Voigt (GKV) elements.
 Both are analyzed in terms of boundedness and passivity, revealing that these properties are satisfied for any physically meaningful parametrization.
 An application of passivity for control design is also illustrated, considering an example from robotics.
 The findings of this letter systematically integrate rate-and-state dynamic friction models with linear viscoelasticity.